 Eur Heart J 2018 Apr 27; F Mach, KK Ray, O Wiklund, et al

 This paper in European Heart Journal summarizes evidence regarding safety of statins from randomized clinical trials and genetic studies published from 2000 to 2017.
-The authors specifically assessed the evidence for the risk of diabetes, cognitive decline, renal impairment, deterioration of hepatic function, cataracts, and the risk for hemorrhagic stroke associated with long-term statin therapy.
+The authors specifically assessed the evidence for the risk of diabetes, cognitive decline, renal impairment, deterioration of liver function, cataracts, and the risk of hemorrhagic stroke associated with long-term statin therapy.
 The conclusions are as follows:

-Statins increase the onset of diabetes at a rate of approximately 1 case per 1000 patients per year of treatment, but statins prevent about 5 cardiovascular events per 1000 patients.
-New diabetes onset is greatest in those with pre-statin risk factors for diabetes.
+Statins increase the risk of onset of diabetes at a rate of approximately 1 case per 1000 patients per year of treatment, but at the same time statins prevent about 5 cardiovascular events per 1000 patients.
+The risk of new-onset diabetes is highest in the patients with pre-statin risk factors for diabetes.

-Statin treatment and extremely low LDL-cholesterol levels from other cholesterol treatment do not affect cognitive function.
+Statin treatment and very low LDL-cholesterol levels from other cholesterol treatment do not affect cognitive function.

-Statins do not reduce renal function and may actually protect the kidney, but this possibility requires further study.
+Statins do not reduce renal function and may actually protect the kidneys, but this possibility requires further research.

-Mild increases in ALT occur in patients on statins, but on their own this is not a reflection of a clinically significant disease.
-Clinically important liver injury can occur with statins, but this is extremely rare and is likely a statin class effect.
-Routinely monitoring of liver enzymes is not necessary or clinically justified.
+Mild increases in ALT (alanine aminotransferase) occur in patients on statins, but on their own this is not a reflection of a clinically significant disease.
+Clinically important liver injury can occur with statins, but this is extremely rare.
+Routine monitoring of liver enzymes is not necessary or clinically justified.

 Statins reduce the risk of first and subsequent ischaemic strokes, but may produce a small increase in haemorrhagic stroke in individuals with prior stroke.